xenmods/m3u8-proxy/README.md

 `m3u8-proxy` is a TypeScript-based proxy server that serves M3U8 playlist files.
 It is designed to be lightweight, easy to deploy, and efficient for streaming purposes.

+## Note

+This proxy is only for m3u8 files, i might add support for other file types in the future.

 ## Features

 - **Serve M3U8 files**: Acts as a proxy server to handle and serve M3U8 files, ensuring smooth streaming experiences.